kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 The installation guide described [when control plane is ready](https://www.kubeflow.org/docs/components/trainer/operator-guides/installation/#installing-the-kubeflow-trainer-controller-manager).

-#### Describe how enabling the project changes any default behavior of the cluster or running workloads.
+#### Describe how enabling the project changes any default behavior of the cluster or running workloads

 Enable projects by scaling replica count back to 1.
 All running AI workloads will be reconciled again by controllers, and they perform the appropriate updates to the CRDs.

 Istio, Knative, cert-manager might interfere with existing installations.

-#### Describe how the project tests enablement and disablement.
+#### Describe how the project tests enablement and disablement

 Conformance program [is work in progress](https://github.com/kubeflow/kubeflow/tree/master/conformance/1.7) to ensure tests across all Kubeflow projects.

-#### How does the project clean up any resources created, including CRDs?
+#### How does the project clean up any resources created, including CRDs

 The Kubeflow projects control plane can be deleted by cleanup the appropriate resources, for example: